On the Complexity of Hazard-Free Formulas: Introduction

-\paragraph{The hazard-free KRW conjecture.} Karchmer, Raz and Wigderson \cite{KRW95} introduced the KRW conjecture as an approach for establishing super-polynomial lower bounds for De Morgan formulas.
+Karchmer, Raz and Wigderson \cite{KRW95} introduced the KRW conjecture as an approach for establishing super-polynomial lower bounds for De Morgan formulas.
 Proving this conjecture would imply $\text{P}\not\subseteq \text{NC}^1$.
 A detailed discussion can be found in \cite{Mei20}.

 To state the conjecture, we define the block-composition of two Boolean functions $\booleanf{f}{n}$ and $\booleanf{g}{m}$ as

 where $X$ is a $n\times m$ Boolean matrix, and $\booleanx{X_i}{m}$ is the $i$'th row of $X$.
 For a Boolean function $f$, we denote with $\depth_F(f)$ the depth of the shallowest formula computing $f$.